 Conducting academic research online can expose students to a variety of untrustworthy sources.
 Proper evaluation of the scholarly material you encounter makes up one of the most crucial steps in the literature review process.
 You can approach this task by exercising critical thinking skills and asking probing questions about the content and quality of your sources.
 Inquire into the motives, expertise, and objectivity of the author.
 Examine the content for professionalism, relevancy of links provided, and current publication dates.
-The list below, based on tips found through Georgetown University and the University of Chicago Press, features important questions and principles to guide your evaluation.
+The list below, based on tips found through Georgetown University features important questions and principles to guide your evaluation.

 Who Is the Author?

 Inquire into the author's institutional affiliations, educational background, experience, and previous writings.
 Do you find sufficient evidence of appropriate expertise and recognized authority to write on this topic?
 Does the author represent a group, organization, company, or institution, and can you verify this information independently?
 Can you easily locate contact information?